rwilliams04/uc-xromm/packaging.md

 # Packaging

 Initial ideas for packaging study and trial data.
-See [datapackages](http://data.okfn.org/doc/data-package) for more details on this style of packaging.
+See [datapackages](http://data.okfn.org/doc/data-package) for more details on this style of packaging and manifest spec.

 ## Studies

 Sample file layout for storing XROMM **study** data and associated metadata:

     /project/uc-xromm/studies/
       monkey-feeding/